 Possibly.
 There is no way to predict the outcome of any Nevada trial, but in some cases having a judge instead of a jury act as the trier of fact may render a more favorable verdict for the defendant.

 Like it sounds, a bench trial in Nevada is where the presiding judge and not a jury renders a verdict.
 Everyone charged with a crime is entitled to a bench trial in Nevada no matter whether the charge is a misdemeanor or felony.
 Jury trials are available only to defendants who face a possible sentence of more than six months.
+(2019 UPDATE: People charged with misdemeanor battery domestic violence in Nevada are also entitled to a jury trial.)

 It is a generally-held belief in Nevada that a jury of twelve peers can deliver a fairer verdict than a judge who may either be cynical about the justice system, unable to separate the present case from similar past cases, or have a dislike of the defense attorney based on prior dealings.
 However, there are some circumstances which suggest that a judge would do a more just job than a jury...